Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 Special Examinations.
 Departments which require special examinations must list them on the Registrar’s website, schedule of classes section.
 No student may be required to miss another scheduled class in order to take a special examination.
 In case of a time conflict between a scheduled class and a special examination, the department giving the special examination will provide an alternate time to the student who has the conflict.

 Students with prior experience in a foreign language may receive retroactive credit.
+Eligibility for retroactive credit is based upon the first course in a specific language a student completes at Southeast Missouri State University.
 Students who earn a grade of ‘C’ or better in a course beyond the first semester course can receive credit for a prerequisite course or courses up to a maximum of nine semester hours.
 Retroactive credit will receive a grade of ‘CR’, and may be counted toward the foreign language requirements on the Bachelor of Arts or Bachelor of Science in Education degree, and/or the requirements of a major or minor in a foreign language.

 Grades with an ND prefix indicate non-degree courses which are not included in the grade point average (GPA) and the credit hours are not counted toward the credit hours needed for graduation.
 These are either developmental courses or courses taken by students who are not regularly admitted to Southeast.